 All undergraduate students in the Department of Teacher Education must complete a minimum of 123 or 126 credit hours depending on your program of study.
-The requirements include the core curriculum courses, professional education courses, and course requirements of the second major.
+The requirements include the core curriculum courses, professional education courses, and course requirements of the major or second major.
 Twenty-four of the total credits are professional education courses, which includes methods courses, and student teaching, which is the capstone course.

 1. Methods Courses: These courses will differ according to your major, Elementary Education or Secondary Education (ELD or SED courses).
-You must have a minimum 2.75 GPA, passed the Core Academic Skills for Educators test, demonstrated acceptable level of proficiency in the use of English (both oral and written) and mathematics, and have successfully completed the foundations courses.
+You must have a minimum 2.75 GPA, pass the Core Academic Skills for Educators test, demonstrate an acceptable level of proficiency in the use of English (both oral and written) and mathematics, and have successfully completed the foundations courses before enrolling in these courses.

 Elementary Education students may not register for ELD 308 or ELD 376 or apply for student teaching without passing scores on all required sections of the Elementary Education Multiple Subjects Test.
-Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Praxis II test instead.
+Students who are minoring in Early Childhood Education have the option of submitting passing scores on the ECE Subject Matter Praxis test instead.

-2. Capstone Experience - Student Teaching: To be eligible for student teaching, you must have successfully passed all the education courses that are included in your education major as well as any education minor courses and have a minimum 3.0 cumulative GPA.
+Capstone Experience - Student Teaching: To be eligible for student teaching, you must have successfully passed all the education courses that are included in your education major as well as any education minor courses and have a minimum 3.0 cumulative GPA.
 In addition, students must present evidence of a passing score on the PRAXIS II: Praxis® Subject Assessments).